Autonomous Navigation and Station-Keeping on Near-Rectilinear Halo Orbits: Conclusion

 On the control side, the quasi-Newton convergence properties of differential correction provide an advantage in reducing cumulative station-keeping cost compared to an explicit minimization-based strategy.
-The lower performance of the latter arises from its short-sighted per-maneuver cost objective that only satisfies the targeting constraint to a specified tolerance, which does not directly minimize the overall cumulative cost.
+The lower performance of the latter, arises from its short-sighted per-maneuver cost objective that only satisfies the targeting constraint to a specified tolerance, which does not directly minimize the overall cumulative cost.
 The introduction of hysteresis improves the performance for both differential correction and minimization-based approaches, as choosing a smaller targeting tolerance than the triggering tolerance enhances robustness against maneuver execution error and model uncertainty.
 Additionally, incorporating an unscented transform-based targeting framework substantially reduces the $95^{\mathrm{th}}$-percentile and worst-case station-keeping costs observed in Monte Carlo simulations.
 By leveraging the filter covariance rather than relying solely on the state estimate, the unscented transform-based framework mitigates sensitivity to estimation errors, which vary considerably across realizations.
-Finally, the adoption of OPNAV-based navigation introduces a periodic structure in the filter covariance, which directly influences station-keeping performance, as the cumulative station-keeping cost becomes dependent on the maneuver location along the NRHO.
+Finally, the adoption of OPNAV-based navigation introduces a periodic structure in the filter covariance, which directly influences station-keeping performance, as the cumulative station-keeping cost becomes dependent on the maneuver location along the NRHO. \review{Using the UT-DC controller with maneuvers executed at the global minimum of the EKF standard deviation, we successfully maintain the NRHO at a yearly station-keeping cost of about \SI{60}{cm/s} at the $95^{\rm th}$ percentile.}

-The OPNAV-based GNC pipeline developed in this work can be extended to a broader class of libration point orbits for which horizon-based OPNAV is applicable.
+The OPNAV-based GN\&C pipeline developed in this work can be extended to a broader class of libration point orbits for which horizon-based OPNAV is applicable.
 Beyond horizon-based techniques, alternative OPNAV methods such as crater-based navigation and visual odometry may be considered to further enhance autonomous onboard navigation and reduce reliance on ground-based updates.